Prat13k/Python-Mini-Projects/README.md

 In this project i have written a python program to download instagram posts from desired instagram account.

 ###### Emoji Faces :
-In this project i have written a python program to create Emoji Faces using python.
+In this project i have written a python program to create emojis using python.

 ###### Extracting Audio from Video Files :
 In this project i have written a python program to Extract audio from video files.